hashicorp/otto/website/source/docs/install/index.html.md

 variable was not setup properly.
 Please go back and ensure that your PATH variable contains the directory where Otto was installed.

+## Next

+In this step, you learned how easy it is to install Otto, and you should have it working on your system.

+Next, we'll learn how to [develop an application](/intro/getting-started/install.html) with Otto!